CommonAccord/Boehmig/series-seed/term-sheet.md

 14.Ti=Key Holder Matters

-14.sec=Each Key Holder shall have four years vesting beginning {FounderVestingStartDate}.
+14.sec=Each Key Holder shall have four years vesting beginning {m-}{FounderVestingStartDate}{-m}.
 Full acceleration upon “Double Trigger.”
 Each Key Holder shall have assigned all relevant IP to the Company prior to closing.

 15.Ti=Binding Terms